 Measuring and managing business scope 3 emissions can:

-- Identify emission hotspots within a supply chain.
+- Identify emission hotspots within a value chain.

-- Identify resource and energy risks within a supply chain.
+- Identify resource and energy risks within a value chain.

 - Identify leaders over laggers regarding the sustainability performance of your suppliers.

 - Identify opportunities to engage with your suppliers.
 You want to build a strong commercial relationship with them to improve sustainability performance.

 - Engage with employees to help them reduce emissions associated with business travel and the employee commute.